320% Sign Up Bonus

 Going back to the, 'Glass Ceiling,' effect, while there is a near-expectation that cocktail waitresses will be female, (I mean, they're called, 'Cocktail Waitresses,' as opposed to, 'Cocktail Servers,' right?) and in the last several decades it is hardly unusual to see a female dealer or cage attendant, as with many other industries, women have experienced some difficulty breaking through into the higher management positions or positions on the Board of Directors.

 Obviously, this is not due to any lack of ability to do the job when comparing men to women, in fact, I think that the fact that the higher echelons of gambling positions tending not to go to women too frequently might have something to do with the fact that women are generally less interested than men in many forms of gambling.
 Of course, even that is not always true as there have been any number of Bingo Halls throughout this country that are full of women, and in the event that men are also participating, in some cases, they came along with their wives begrudgingly.
-For example, a study in the UK suggested that seventy percent of its Bingo players are women:
+For example, a that seventy percent of its Bingo players are women.

 Furthermore, slot machines largely came about and expanded because they were a pastime for women who were at the casinos with their husbands who were playing Table Games.